 MEET JOSH

-Beyond my professional life, I am actively engaged in our community.
-I've had the privilege of serving as Board President for the Lyndale Neighborhood Association and coaching youth sports, instilling teamwork and self-determination in our city's kids.
+Beyond my career, I'm engaged in the community, having served as Board President for the Lyndale Neighborhood Association and coaching youth sports, instilling teamwork and resilience in young athletes.

-I am dedicated to fostering a future for Minneapolis that celebrates our community's diversity, strength, and resilience.
-I invite you to join me in this journey to bring about meaningful change in our cherished city.
+I am committed to fostering a future for Minneapolis that celebrates diversity, strength, and resilience.
+Join me in this journey to bring about meaningful change in our cherished city.

 Why am I Running

-I'm running for Minneapolis City Council in Ward 8 because our city is at a critical crossroads, and it's time for a fresh start.
-Many residents feel we're stuck, yearning for better city services, accountable public safety, vibrant neighborhoods, and protection for our most vulnerable.
-Having engaged deeply with voices across every neighborhood, I've shaped my vision and priorities to meet these needs.
+I am running for Minneapolis City Council in Ward 8 because our city is at a pivotal moment, requiring steady, common-sense leadership that truly listens to and amplifies the voices of its residents.
+Many community members feel we are at an impasse, yearning for improved city services, responsible public safety, vibrant neighborhoods, and robust support for our most vulnerable populations.
+Through meaningful engagement with individuals from every neighborhood, I have developed a pragmatic vision and clear priorities designed to address these essential needs.

 Additionally, I stand in solidarity with our marginalized communities, including LGBTQ+, people of color, and immigrant residents, to protect and defend against divisive policies at the federal level.
 Together, we can create a Minneapolis where everyone feels safe, supported, and empowered.